nakov/TemperatureServer/README.md

 # Temperature Server

-Very simple IoT server for demo purposes.
+Very simple IoT server for educational purposes.
- - Collects temperatures through HTTP GET endpoint.
+ - Collects temperatures through HTTP POST endpoint.
- - Visualizes all collected temperatures.
+ - Visualizes all collected temperatures, with auto-refresh once per second.
- - No authtehtication, no database.
+ - No authentication, no database -> everyone can write, data is lost at server restart.
  - Provides a simple API to view / add temperatures.

 ## Live Demo